Bases of the equivariant cohomologies of regular semisimple Hessenberg varieties: Fixed points in the closure of a minus cell

-\begin{remark} Following the proof of Theorem~\ref{thm_reachable_nonzero_minor}, one may see that the set of distinct numbers $c_1,\dots,c_n$ satisfying the theorem is a dense subset.
+\begin{remark} In the proof of Theorem~\ref{thm_reachable_nonzero_minor}, we choose a monomial and prove that its coefficient is nonzero for almost all $c_1, \dots, c_n$: As a polynomial in $c_1, \dots, c_n$, the coefficient is a nonzero polynomial in $c_1, \dots, c_n$.
+Therefore, the set of distinct numbers $c_1,\dots,c_n$ satisfying the theorem is a dense subset.
 We believe that this subset is the whole set; however we could not find a proof of this. \end{remark}